AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 - **Run and review queries** – Assess reach, overlap, lift, and attribution.
 - **Apply insights** – Use results to refine targeting and activation strategy.

-**Notes:**
+>[!NOTE]
+>

-- Brand: Shares the measurement specification with Publisher.
-- Publisher: Shares the measurement specification with Brand.
+>In a measurement workflow, the Brand shares the measurement specification with the Publisher, and the Publisher shares the measurement specification with the Brand.

 ## Verification

+After activation, verify that audiences were successfully delivered or made available in the appropriate destination.

 - Verify that your audiences appear in the Audience Portal (for RTCDP activation).
 - Confirm successful cloud delivery through external destination logs or confirmation.